Silalydia/SES-Web-Developer-Mentorship/0*01_introduction_to_the_internet/READ.md

 https://github.com/Silalydia/SES-Web-Developer-Mentorship.gitMY BLOG
 **My blog**

-Today has marked the beginning of a journey i have long awaited to begin.
-I am enthusiastic and hopeful at the same time that this will be all i imagined it to be and more.
-Today has been enlightening on more than one level.
-Learning the basics of the internet as well as its history has only sparked my intrest to learn more.
+hey fellow coding enthusiasts.
+Today marks the beginning ofan exciting journey into the world of coding. sure there were moments of confusion and a fair amount of google searches

+From the initial hesitation, the programming world once an intimidatingexpanse felt like a farmiliar neighborhood. i have familiarized myself with mostly markdown.i will embrace all the challenges and celebrate all the victories.

+I am so gratefull for this chance